 Summer in Lapland

 Lapland is not only northern lights and winter wonderland.
-I highly recommend visiting also in summer.
+I highly recommend visiting also in summer to enjoy the Midnight Sun.
 You will be rewarded with the most beautiful sights and light, and you will most probably also meet the cutest baby reindeer.
 Inari-Saariselkä is my usual playground so I can only recommend it: there are truly always endless possibilities to have fun, whether you are a photographer or not.

 Have you already visited the far north in summer?
 Let me know what you think in the comments.